 And finally, HTML5 semantic elements push us to learn the meanings of HTML elements and better understand our audiences, particularly those who live with disabilities.

 For sighted users, it’s easy enough to identify the various parts of a website.
-Headers, menus, and forms are all immediately, visually apparent.
+Headers and footers, menus, and form elements are all immediately, visually apparent.

 But for a machine like Google’s spiders, or a screen reader, these visual semantics aren’t so obvious.